 The Owner’s Association’s represents the assessed property owners or property owners’ representatives in a district.
 It is the City's responsibility to oversee the Owners Association administration of the MADs to ensure compliance with local and State statutes.

+What is a PBID?
 A Property and Business Improvement District (PBID) is a tool available to property and business owners to improve a downtown or other commercial area.
-It is a partnership between the public and private sector, organized for the improvement of a specific geographic area.
+It is a public-private partnership organized for the improvement of a specific geographic area.
 In California, PBIDs are formed pursuant to the Property and Business Improvement District Law of 1994.
 A PBID is a special benefit assessment district designed to raise funds within a specific geographic area.
-Funds may be raised through a special assessment on real property, businesses, or a combination of both, and are used to provide supplemental services beyond those provided by the city.
+Funds may be raised through a special assessment on real property, businesses, or a combination of both, and are used to provide supplemental services beyond those provided by the City.

 The Downtown PBID currently provides maintenance, beautification, installations, disorder and nuisance abatement, business attraction and retention, and related administration directly and only to assessed parcels within its boundaries.
 All of the services are above and beyond those provided by local government agencies, and constitute and provide a special benefit to assessed parcels.

 Property owners that wish to file a refund claim for a City of San Diego property-based special assessment must complete the Special Assessment Refund Claim Form and return it to the Economic Development Department.

 The refund claim form must be accurately completed, printed, signed by the claimant and mailed or personally presented in hard copy format to: